He Spent 11 Months Making Designs Nobody Bought. The 2026 Mindset Shift That Changed His Print-on-Demand Business.

 If You’re Somewhere in Month Four Through Eleven

-If you're reading this and you're somewhere in the grind – consistent, not quitting, but not seeing the numbers move – there's a good chance you're where Marcus was.
+If you’re reading this and you’re somewhere in the grind, consistent, not quitting, but not seeing the numbers move, there’s a good chance you’re where Marcus was.
+Not failing.
+Not talentless.
+Just asking the wrong question.

-There's a community of sellers working through that shift right now – sharing what's landing, what isn't, and why.
+There’s a community of sellers working through that shift right now, sharing what’s landing, what isn’t, and why.
 No fluff.
 Real breakdowns.
 People at every stage of the journey.
+Find them at the Podbase Skool community.
+The buried layer is there.
+Some people find it on their own eventually.
+Others find it faster.

 Price Your Products Better